 Mixed Berry Baked Oatmeal Cups with Chia

 - 3 cups old fashioned rolled oats, certified gluten-free, if necessary

-- 2 tbsp chia seeds or hemp hearts
+- 2 tablespoon chia seeds or hemp hearts

 - 3 large eggs

-Combine 1 tbsp coconut sugar and 2 tsp cinnamon, sprinkle evenly over the top.
+- Combine 1 tablespoon coconut sugar and 2 teaspoon cinnamon, sprinkle evenly over the top.
 Bake muffin cups for 20 minutes, an 8 x 8 inch pan for 40 - 45 minutes.
 Serve warm, plain or with milk or yogurt.

 - Using culinary paper muffin liners makes these baked oatmeal cups easy to remove from the pan and store.